-The Housing Element 6th planning cycle indicates that the City has adequate vacant land capacity to accommodate its current RHNA allocation, as seen in Tables 6-26-3 and 6-5.
+The Housing Element 6th planning cycle indicates that the City has adequate vacant land capacity to accommodate its current RHNA allocation, as seen in Tables 6-3 and 6-5.
 Non-vacant land was not analyzed because RHNA allocation can be accommodated on vacant land in the City.
 The City's RHNA has more than doubled from the Housing Element's 5th to 6th planning cycle, however the City is still more than able to meet RHNA numbers due to the City's inventory of available vacant land.
-As of August 2022, there remained adequate sites to support the development of approximately 216292 units, vacant residential lots capable of supporting residential units (R-1, R-2, R-3, RP, CW)-providing justwell over the 6th Cycle RHNA number within City boundaries.
-The following inventory diddoes not include underdeveloped parcels, ADUs, JADUs, or mixed-use developments-etc.
+As of August 2022, there remained adequate sites to support the development of approximately 292 units, providing well over the 6th Cycle RHNA number within City boundaries.
+The following inventory does not include underdeveloped parcels, ADUs, JADUs, or mixed-use developments.